suneeta-mall/fable-flow/docs/examples/basic-workflow.md

 ## 🔄 Iteration and Improvement

 ### Gathering Feedback
-- Test with target age group
+- Test with the target age group
 - Get input from parents and teachers
 - Monitor engagement and comprehension
-- Collect suggestions for improvement

 ### Refinement Options
 - Adjust reading level based on feedback